kmvdata/KBoxLabel/README_en.md

 KBoxLabel integrates the advanced YOLOv8 object detection model, which can automatically identify objects in images and generate annotation boxes, greatly improving annotation efficiency.
 Users can enjoy one-click automatic annotation by simply loading a pre-trained model.

 ### Hierarchical Category Management
 Supports parent-child category structures, allowing users to create complex category systems.
 For example, "Vehicle" can be created as a parent category with "Car", "Truck", and "Motorcycle" as child categories.
-When exporting data, child categories will be automatically mapped to their parent categories, simplifying the data processing workflow.

-### Multi-format Data Export
-Supports exporting to industry-standard COCO and YOLO formats, seamlessly connecting with mainstream deep learning frameworks such as TensorFlow and PyTorch, facilitating model training.
+This hierarchical structure facilitates organization and management of complex annotation categories.

 ### Efficient Operation Experience
 Provides rich keyboard shortcuts and mouse operation support: